patternfly/pf-codemods/packages/eslint-plugin-pf-codemods/src/rules/v6/labelRemoveIsOverflowLabel/label-remove-isOverflowLabel.md

 ### label-remove-isOverflowLabel [(#10037)](https://github.com/patternfly/patternfly-react/pull/10037)

-isOverflowLabel prop for Label has been replaced with variant="overflow"
+The `isOverflowLabel` prop for Label has been replaced with `variant="overflow"`.
+Running the fix for this rule will replace an existing `variant` prop (which had no effect if `isOverflowLabel` was used).

 #### Examples